blaze33/newco-legacy/README.md

 NewCo was a startup project I worked on between 2012 and 2103.
 The goal was to provide a place where consumers would share informations about the products they used and loved.

-While the technical aspects of building a website did materialize, and open-sourced, the financial aspects never did leading me to work on new projects you can follow on [openbloc.fr](http://openbloc.fr)
+While the technical aspects of building a website did materialize, the financial aspects never did.
+I've since worked on other projects that you can follow on [openbloc.fr](http://openbloc.fr)

 [The site is still online](http://newco-prod.herokuapp.com/) as a testimony of what was tried to make an impact at that time.
 It's part of my portfolio and it could maybe be reused (don't do this, the tech is too old ;) ) or serve to inspire other projects.

+The development was mostly done by [AGASS007](https://github.com/AGASS007) and me ([blaze33](https://github.com/blaze33)).

 # Advice to future entrepreneurs